jorgecarleitao/django-sphinxql/docs/configuration.rst

     * ``INDEXES['path']``: the directory where the database is created.
     * ``INDEXES['sphinx_path']``: the directory for sphinx-related files.
-    * ``INDEXES['indexer_params']``: a dictionary with additional parameters for the :class:`~configuration.configurations.IndexerConfiguration`.
+    * ``INDEXES['indexer_params']``: a dictionary with additional parameters for the :class:`~configurations.IndexerConfiguration`.
-    * ``INDEXES['searchd_params']``: a dictionary with additional parameters for the :class:`~configuration.configurations.SearchdConfiguration`.
+    * ``INDEXES['searchd_params']``: a dictionary with additional parameters for the :class:`~configurations.SearchdConfiguration`.
-    * ``INDEXES['source_params']``: a dictionary with additional parameters for the :class:`~configuration.configurations.SourceConfiguration`.
+    * ``INDEXES['source_params']``: a dictionary with additional parameters for the :class:`~configurations.SourceConfiguration`.
-    * ``INDEXES['index_params']``: a dictionary with additional parameters for the :class:`~configuration.configurations.IndexConfiguration`.
+    * ``INDEXES['index_params']``: a dictionary with additional parameters for the :class:`~configurations.IndexConfiguration`.

     The set of available parameters can be found in Sphinx documentation.